 BS in Human Biology and Anthropology, Brown University, 2009

-Teaching is closely integrated with my role as a researcher, and I am committed to teaching and mentoring students at both the undergraduate and graduate levels.
-My teaching centers around one theme: How would I like a student to grow by taking my class, hearing my lecture, or being in my lab?
-The precise answer to this question varies, but the belief that learning must be a transformative experience remains.
-I challenge myself to help students think about, interpret evidence for, and understand what it means to be human in new and exciting ways.
-To do this, I incorporate real world examples, active-learning techniques, and new technology to engage students during class and to foster integrative understandings of complex issues.
-I make a concerted effort to promote the development of different skillsets and modes of communication using assignments in a number of media forms.
-My students are encouraged to gain new skills and to test their own hypotheses by participating in my ongoing research in the field or in the lab.
+Teaching is closely integrated with my role as a researcher, and I am committed to mentoring students at both the undergraduate and graduate levels.
+I strive to provide my students with a transformative learning experience.
+I challenge them to think about, interpret evidence for, and understand what it means to be human in new and exciting ways.
+I apply active-learning techniques and new technology to engage students and to foster integrative understanding of complex issues.
+I make a concerted effort to promote the development of different skillsets and modes of communication using assignments in several media forms.
+Importantly, my students are encouraged to gain new skills and to test their own hypotheses by actively participating in research in the field or in the lab.

-Urlacher SS, Snodgrass JJ, Dugas LR, Sugiyama LS, Liebert MA, Joyce CJ, Pontzer H. Accepted.
+Urlacher SS, Snodgrass JJ, Dugas LR, Sugiyama LS, Liebert MA, Joyce CJ, Pontzer H. 2019.
 Constraint and tradeoffs regulate energy expenditure during childhood.
-Science Advances.
+Science Advances 5(12):eaax1065.

 Cepon-Robins TJ, Gildner TE, Schrock J, Eick G, Liebert MA, Urlacher SS, Madimenos FC, Harrington CJ, Amir D, Bribiescas RG, Sugiyama LS, Snodgrass JJ.
 2019.
 Soil-transmitted helminth infection and intestinal inflammation among the Shuar of Amazonian Ecuador.
 American Journal of Physical Anthropology 170(1):65-74.